Asteroid Magnetization from the Early Solar Wind: Introduction

 Information about early asteroids - especially those destroyed in the collisions ubiquitous to development of the Solar System - comes from the study of meteorites.
 In general, paleofield strength data from paleomagnetic measurements can be used to detect the ambient magnetic field during the formation of magnetic minerals in the studied meteorites.
 These potential field sources include those of the protoplanetary disk nebula \citep{nagata1979}, solar wind, or dynamos in the parent bodies of meteorite parent bodies \citep{collinson1994}.

 Some achrondite meteorites are clearly from highly differentiated parent bodies, and paleomagnetic measurements from multiple groups have revealed evidence for strong parent body paleofields.
 For example, pallasites--meteorites that are composed of olivine and FeNi metals-- are clearly derived from a highly differentiated asteroid.
 High paleofields from the main group pallasites were first detected by magnetic studies of olivine bearing magnetic inclusions; these data indicated the presence of a core dynamo after an impact that formed the characteristic pallasite textures \citep{tarduno2012}.
-Dynamo sourced paleofields were also reported from magnetic studies of nanostructures in the FeNi metal \citep{bryson2014a, bryson2014b}.
+Dynamo sourced paleofields were also reported from magnetic studies of nanostructures in the FeNi metal \citep{bryson2014a, bryson2014b, nichols2021}.
 In contrast, meteorites from undifferentiated parent bodies with magnetic minerals formed after dispersal of the protoplanetary disk nebula, are expected to record only magnetic fields supplied by the solar wind.

-In this context, an important case is the Allende meteorite - a CV (Vigrano type) carbonaceous chondrite, long though to be a classic example of a primitive meteorite from an undifferentiated body \citep{scott2014}.
+In this context, an important case is the Allende meteorite - a CV (Vigrano type) carbonaceous chondrite, long thought to be a classic example of a primitive meteorite from an undifferentiated body \citep{scott2014}.
 Strong apparent magnetizations were known for Allende from classic studies (e.g. \citealp{nagata1979}) but only more recently were these interpreted as requiring paleofields 10's of $ \mathrm{\mu T} $, de facto evidence for a core dynamo, and differentiation of the CV type parent asteroid \citep{Carporzen2011,weiss2013,elkins2011}.
-But this interpretation of the magnetic data has been the only evidence of differentiation.
-The $ ^{26} $Al content seems insufficient to produce the heat needed for melting required in the differentiation of the parent body \citep{scott2014, nagashima2017, nagashima18}, and there is no evidence for differentiated components in meteorite collections.
+But this interpretation of the magnetic data has been the only evidence of CV parent body differentiation.
+There is no evidence for differentiated components in meteorite collections.